Objects

 What this dream may mean

-• Indigenous or shamanic tradition: May be seen as a representation of harmony between natural elements and energies.
+• Indigenous or shamanic tradition: Might be seen as a reminder of the cyclical nature of life's energies and the need to restore equilibrium.

 What does "Finding an Abandoned Yin Yang on the Ground" mean in a dream?